faithmayer/Go-NoGoDecision/README.md

 ## Development
 This app was built using Next.js.

+1. Install dependencies\
+`npm install`

-1. Run the development server
+2. Run the development server\
 `npm run dev`

 2. Open http://localhost:3000 from your browser.